NeCTAR-RC/nectar-training/package07/sections/copyFiles.markdown

 ---
 {% include /docLinks.markdown %}

 You may want to easily access files on your ephemeral or volume storage from your local office computer.
-There is two ways to do this:
+We will discuss two ways to do this:

 1. Using a SFTP client

 2. On the command line, using a *secure copy*  command

-We will discuss both options in the following.

 ### Option 1: Using a SFTP client